nqdu/SpecSWD/README.md

 **SpecSWD** also provides high-level sensitivity analysis framework (adjoint methods) for any user-defined quantities.

 For installation, user manual, please refer to [docs](https://nqdu.github.io/SpecSWD/).

+For theoretical background and implementation details, please refer to this [EarthArXiv link](https://doi.org/10.31223/X57J37).